wolispace/onland/README.md

 Current working list of items spatially located in the world at this point in time
 - this is another LayerList object.
-- we flesh out these bones ov objects when we need collision boxes and svg etc.. from assets.js
+- we flesh out these bones of objects when we need collision boxes and svg etc.. from assets.js